Showing 1 - 1 OF 1

 The FFSC Relocation Assistance Program – This office provides pre-move planning assistance (Smooth Move workshop), worldwide base information, Welcome Aboard packages, the Family Employment Readiness Program and hospitality kits through the Loaner Closet.

 Check with your FFSC for the availability of RAP programs.
 You can use RAP at any time during your tour.
 Whether you are arriving, in the middle of your tour, or departing, we can assist you.

-Where to go if you need to know – The NBG FFSC conducts a two-day Welcome to Guam Orientation and Island Tour every month.
-During these two days, attendees learn about the resources and services available to them and how to make the most of your time during their tour on Guam.
+Where to go if you need to know – The NBG FFSC conducts a three-day Welcome to Guam Area Orientation Brief twice a month and an Island Tour every month.
+During these three days, attendees learn about the resources and services available to them and how to make the most of your time during their tour on Guam.
 Attendees also get to learn and explore the rich culture, history and values of Guam and its people.
 It's a great way to learn about your new home.

 NBG FFSC’s relocation program also assist commands with change of homeport or deployments to Guam.
 Special briefs can be given to prepare commands and their families before, during, and after the move.

 Be sure to contact the FFSC for information concerning tours and the new command you are assigned to.
 If information is required concerning a specific service, contact the Navy FFSC Guam at 671-333-2056/2057.
 Hours of operation are Monday – Friday from 7:30 a.m. to 4:30 p.m.